alextanhongpin/clean-usecases/README.md

 Sometimes, we just want to get the job done in a way that is easy to understand.

+## Principles

+Clean usecases is all about control flow - what are the steps that is required to run the usecase to completion.

+It does not concern itself with
+- domain model attributes.
+Unlike DDD, where you create domain models and define attributes, clean usecase only focus on behaviours.
+Where the data is from is not important.
+- persistence or I/O. Each step is mainly focusing on behaviour/business logic.
+Data could be injected externally.
+- implementation details.
+Each step could be done through composition of different functions, and different flows could share the same step.
+- layers.
+How you define your layer is up to you.

 ## Sample

 ```go